 Technology has experienced a change in value over the past years.
 On its own it is no longer enough to differentiate among competitors, instead it should be seen as support to customer-centric value creation.

 Customer centricity is the keyword that plays a major role in creating great customer experiences and by doing so, generating the winning argument within a highly competitive field.
-Digital value creation is no longer pinned at certain features or products but the way these are build - from concept to execution customer-centric.
-Hence, businesses have to reconsider what their core value creating assets and activities will be in the future.
+Digital value creation is no longer pinned at certain features or products but the way these are built - from concept to execution customer-centric.
+Hence, businesses have to reconsider what their core value-creating assets and activities will be in the future.

-Driven by razor-sharp focus on best usability, efficiency and a fast-paced environment, specialists with software products have risen to support companies to create value for customers and their organisational processes - not reinventing the wheel first.
+Driven by a azor-sharp focus on best usability, efficiency and a fast-paced environment, specialists with software products have risen to support companies to create value for customers and their organizational processes - not reinventing the wheel first.

-By offering solutions solving specific needs for businesses and at the same time taking previous industry and process learnings into account, advanced application are created.
-Offering a fast access to such solutions and ensuring scalability, cost-efficient maintenance and continuous product development, these services clearly win over the proprietary in-house development.
-Of course one could think that specifically tailored solutions could support even greater value-creation in the organisation or at least exclude competitors from having the same access to such technology.
+By offering solutions solving specific needs for businesses and at the same time taking previous industry and process learnings into account, advanced applications are created.
+Offering fast access to such solutions and ensuring scalability, cost-efficient maintenance, and continuous product development, these services clearly win over the proprietary in-house development.
+Of course one could think that specifically tailored solutions could support even greater value-creation in the organization or at least exclude competitors from having the same access to such technology.

-But from our learning the sheer speed of change and need for experimentation, paired with the complexity of advanced technology makes the utilization of best practise SaaS solutions worth a try.
+But from our learning the sheer speed of change and need for experimentation, paired with the complexity of advanced technology makes the utilization of best practice SaaS solutions worth a try.

 Thus, the approach from startups and corporates alike, often supported by major consultancies and agencies, has shifted.
 Whereas controlling all software components in-house was seen as a strategic advantage in the past, agility, time-to-market (read: speed!) and best customer centricity are today the key characteristic to foster a competitive, but continuously evolving factor of strategic importance.